chenh19/lab/Oligo designing.md

 DNA oligos are most frequently used in daily PCR experiments.
 Below are the basic principles for designing the oligos.

 #### Making a primer
+- Select a region in SanpGene, then add primer
 ![](fig/oligo-6.png)
 ![](fig/oligo-7.png)
 ![](fig/oligo-8.png)